-^{} English Language Development credit may be used to fulfill a portion of the graduation category credit under the Humanities categories above and may be applied per the credit values earned by a student towards the total required credits in that category.
+English Language Development credit may be used to fulfill a portion of the graduation category credit under the Humanities categories above and may be applied per the credit values earned by a student towards the total required credits in that category.

-^{}Students who have successfully passed a world language in Middle School may meet the world language graduation requirement at CTECS if all curriculum and clock hour time in class requirements established by the Connecticut State Department of Education were met.
+Students who have successfully passed a world language in Middle School may meet the world language graduation requirement at CTECS if all curriculum and clock hour time in class requirements established by the Connecticut State Department of Education were met.
+Students who have achieved a passing grade on the assessment that contributes to the earning of the Seal of Biliteracy for students in grades 10-12 will earn 2 credits equivalent to the first two levels of World Languages regardless of the language other than English.